 Your parents may seem like the best option right now, but will they be able to run after your toddler?
 Will they be able to take your teen to and from soccer practice?
 “The issue that I frequently encounter as an attorney when selecting a guardian is the potential for ‘changed circumstances,’” says David Reischer, a family lawyer and CEO at LegalAdvice.com.
 “I have had to change an already court-approved legal guardianship of a minor after health issues developed in the guardian.”

 Checking the age and health history of each potential guardian is an important step.
-Make sure to select someone who will be there for your child for the duration of the guardianship.
+Make sure to select someone who will be there until your child turns 18 — and potentially beyond.

 7. Select your guardian(s)